 It really comes down to the type that you're going to be taking, and the research that we have behind that type, because some of them, yes, we have some proven potential benefits, but others we don't.

-Like maybe it's Crohn's disease, we can say, okay.
+For example, say a client is coming in with Crohn's disease.
+We can say, okay.
 So this is what the research is that we have on probiotics for Crohn's disease.
-And then kind of decide for that particular person, cause sometimes there's other challenges or symptoms going on.
+And then decide for that particular person, because sometimes there are other challenges or symptoms going on.
 Might this be potentially beneficial?
 And should we try it?

-Also, it's really important to understand that when we look at research about whether a probiotic work or doesn't work?
-There are a lot of limitations to doing that research because as you might have learned in our other topics, even just changing the foods that you eat can change the type of microbiota or the bugs, et cetera, in your gut.
-So if you are eating like the standard American processed eating plan for a week, and then all of a sudden you switch all over to a real whole foods eating plan, your gut bacteria are going to change because of that within a day or two.
+So if you are eating the standard American processed eating plan for a week, and then all of a sudden you switch all over to a real whole foods eating plan, your gut bacteria are going to change because of that within a day or two.

 So next let's talk about whether Are they safe?